Ring Topologies - Fault Protection

 A network configuration in which devices in a circular path are connected to facilitate data flow is a Ring Topology.
 Each network device connects with two others, like points on a circle, these network devices combined, make a ring network.
 The data packets in a ring network travel from one device to the next until they reach their destination.
 The Ring topologies provide budget based expected end-user performance in a complex IT Landscape.
 Now, let's see how Ethernet embarked its journey with Ring Topologies

-Given the start of Ethernet from 1980, it has come a long way.
+Given the commercialization of Ethernet in the 1980s, it has come a long way.
 In the past few years, the demand for ethernet has increased dramatically.
-To support the high traffic demand in different areas, the networks have gotten more and more complex.
-To ensure the efficient operation of such complex networks, it is necessary to have a fault-proof network.
+To support the high traffic demand in different areas, the networks have gotten more and more complex and to ensure the efficient operation of such complex networks, it is necessary to have a fault-proof network.
 The Network Topology of Ethernet Rings provides an economical and safe solution of a fault-proof network as compared to other ethernet topologies.
 Ethernet Ring systems are commonly known as Ethernet Ring Protection Switching.
 The Ethernet Ring Protection Switching system provides less convergence time regardless of traffic and size of the network as compared to other switching systems in case of ring faults.

 Ethernet Protocols for Ring Topologies

-Ideally, a switched network should not contain loops, yet due to the efficiency, economical & redundancy reasons, a physical topology containing switching or bridge loops is chosen.
+Ideally, a switched network should not contain loops, yet due to the efficiency, economical & redundancy reasons.
 So how do we create a loop-free logical topology of Ethernet?
 The answer which first comes to our mind is using the shortest path bridging (SPB) protocol or using the older spanning tree protocols (STP) on the network switches.
 There are a lot of protocols that are in use, let's discuss in brief for the three most common in Ethernet networks - ERPS, MSTP (802.1s) and RSTP (802.1w).
 Here is a quick comparison of the pros and cons of the three most common protocols on the basis of their convergence time, complexity, etc. factors

 RSTP has been the go-to method for building mesh networks due to its advantages over the older methods.
 It works by redundantly linking the ethernet networks, but its most significant limitation is that it takes between 2 to 10 seconds for detecting and responding to a failed link.
 The inability of not being able to handle more than 7 hops makes it an expensive choice for networks.
-MSTP, on the other hand, surpasses the RSTP for its ability of faster convergence times, which stems from its ability to map multiple VLANs on a single set of equipment, yet its 10 second convergence time is a bit too much.
+MSTP, on the other hand, surpasses the RSTP for its ability of faster convergence times, which stems from its ability to map multiple VLANs on a single set of equipment, yet its 10- second convergence times is a bit too much.
 The convergence time of RSTP and MSTP is more because it needs extensive information exchange for tree computing.
 A basic STP Topology diagram is shown below.

 To deal with the drawbacks of the above two protocols, ERPS was introduced.
 It has a clear advantage because of its low convergence time, and its universal nature.
 ERPS fits the existing network organically without any extra hardware costs It has a clear advantage with low convergence times, and with its universal nature, it fits the existing network organically without any extra hardware costs.
 The faster redundancy is an added benefit that provides more substantial scalability as there is no theoretical limit on the number of rings that can be added to a network.